 Converting food waste to energy is a modern and advanced solution to handling organic waste.
 There are different technologies available to convert food waste into energy such as decomposing and fermenting waste anaerobically to create biofuel.
 Adopting such sustainable practices will be beneficial for the planet as it will reduce the number of pollutants in our environment.

+It is important that we take actions and protect our planet.
 Find out more about food waste and the effects it has on our planet.
 Or learn about other ways we can deal with food waste, such as upcycling food waste.

 “Converting Your Food Waste Into Energy.”
 SaveOnEnergy.com, www.saveonenergy.com/food-power-per-hour/.

 FRIEDLANDER-CORNELL, BLAINE. “’Pressure Cook’ Food Waste to Make Fuel Faster.”
 Futurity, 20 June 2017, www.futurity.org/food-waste-biofuel-1464012/.

 Pham, Thi Phuong Thuy, et al. “Food Waste-to-Energy Conversion Technologies: Current Status and Future Directions.”
 Science Direct, 30 Dec.
 2014, www.sciencedirect.com/science/article/abs/pii/S0956053X14005819.